ggreeley/MemoryOrg/README.md

 # MemoryOrg
-A Minimal R Package Dedicated to Quantifying Retrieval Organization (A Few Ways)
+A Minimal R Package Dedicated to Quantifying Retrieval Organization

 ## What the Package Does and Why

-Computes Adjusted Ratio of Clustering (ARC), Paired Frequency (PF), and the Shared Organization Metric Analysis (SOMA)

-**ARC** (Roenker et al. 1971)...(More on the measure, what it does, and why it is important)

-**PF** (Sternberg & Tulving, 1977)...(More on the measure, what it does, and why it is important)

-**SOMA** (Congleton & Rajaram, 2014)...(More on the measure, what it does, and why it is important)
+This package contains functions that compute **Adjusted Ratio of Clustering** (ARC), **Paired Frequency** (PF), and the **Shared Organization Metric Analysis** (SOMA).
+In human memory research, these are all measures of retireval organization in free-recall contexts.
+That is, beyond quantity ("75% of items were recalled"), these organizational metrics assess the *structure* of memory - or *how* items are recalled.

+**ARC**: Roenker et al. (1971) developed ARC as a measure of *category clustering*.
+That is, ARC assess the tendency for individuals to group or cluster studied items by category at recall.
+For example, a participant could study a 60-item list consisting of 6 categories, with 10 exemplars per category.
+At recall, ARC evaluates the repetitions of categories present in the output (how frequently an item of a category follows an item of the same category).
+As a ratio, ARC scores approaching 1 are highly organized (clustered by category) while scores closer to 0 indicate chance clustering.

+**PF**: Sternberg & Tulving (1977) developed PF as a measure of *subjective* organization.
+Unlike ARC (which requires study lists to have some inherent structure, such as categories), PF assesses the number of forward and backward pairs of items across recall trials.
+For example, a participant could study a list of unrelated nouns and perform two or more free-recall tests.
+PF would assess the pairs present in each recall, as well as the expected number of pairs.
+Higher PF indicates more consistent organization between the recalls in question (recall 1 - 2, recall 2 - 3, etc.).

+**SOMA**: Congleton & Rajaram (2014) adapted Sternberg and Tulving's (1977) measure of PF to quantify the retrieval organization *shared* by multiple individuals.
+SOMA accomplishes this by applying the same computation to the recall outputs of two *different* individuals.
+For groups larger than two, SOMA is simply the average of all possible two-person SOMA comparisons.
+Just like PF, higher SOMA indicates greater shared organization among the group in question.

+While each of these measures approach retrieval organization differently, the utility of each comes from their ability to shed light on the structure of memory in free-recall.

-## Getting Started
+# Getting Started

-As MemoryOrg is hosted on Github, you can use devtools to install.
-If you don't have it already, you'll need to install.
+MemoryOrg is hosted on Github, so you can use devtools to install the package.
+If you don't have devtools already, you'll need to install it.
+With that installed, install_github should work nicely.
 ```r
 install.packages("devtools")
 library(devtools)